 This basic introduction to psychology includes the study of biological aspects of behavior, the brain, consciousness, sensation and perception, motivation and emotion, stress, maturation and development, learning and memory, normal and abnormal personality, and social psychology.
 This course is the prerequisite for all advanced-level psychology courses.
 3 hrs. lecture/wk.
-This course may be offered as a Learning Communities (LCOM) section, see current credit schedule for LCOM details.

-PSYC 130H HON: Intro to Psychology (1 Hour)
+PSYC 130H HON: Introduction to Psychology (1 Hour)